 Five takeaways from the final public meeting of the January 6 committee

-From criminal referrals to warnings of interference, the January 6 committee held a final blockbuster hearing
+From criminal referrals to warnings of interference, the January 6 committee held a blockbuster final hearing

 Monday marked the end of the January 6 committee’s efforts to investigate the deadly January 6 Capitol riot, with the House select committee holding its final public hearing nearly two years after the violence unfolded.